William Nicholson (Australian politician): Late life

 Nicholson did not hold office again.
 Parallel to his serving as the premier of Victoria, however, he also fulfilled the duties of Chairman of the Melbourne Chamber of Commerce.
 In 1860 he also held his third office, that of the Secretary of the Royal Society of Victoria.

 In January 1864, William Nicholson became severely ill and, unable to fully recover, died in little more than a year, less than two weeks after his forty-ninth birthday.
 He was survived by his wife Sarah Burkitt, née Fairclough, and four sons.
-Nicholson Street, a major north–south traffic artery in modern Melbourne, is named after him.